-Legal separation vs divorce: what's the difference?
+What's the difference between legal separation and divorce?
 Read on to learn about the advantages of each, and a critical difference between the two.

 This article will explain the differences between legal separation and divorce, and then provide the framework to help you determine which is the best option for you.